 .

 Original Designs

 My love for animation and video games made me want to pursue animation as a career.
-My family wasn’t supportive of the idea, but after lots of persuading, they decided to let me pursue my dreams if I got accepted to an animation school.These were some of my portfolio pieces when I was applying to animation schools.
+I was especially interested in 3D animation, so I started drawing in a cartoon style.These were some of my portfolio pieces when I was applying to animation schools.
 The little girl, wizard, and the dog are original characters that I made for my story about a girl who finds a magic crayon that brings drawings to life.Drawn in Photoshop CC in 2017.

+.